home-assistant/Iconic/README.md

 Web developers have been using icon fonts for quite some time now.
 It's really, really great!

 There are many advantages of using icon fonts on iOS:
-- Automatically scaled for retina displays.
-No device fragmentation.
+- Work with (way) less image files.
 - Scale and tint easily, without loosing any quality.
+- Automatically scaled for different display densities.
+- Add better UI accessibility.
+- Improve visual consistency
+- Fully backwards compatible.
+- Reusable in other platforms.
 - Simple to work with.
-- Less image assets to export, import, bundle and cache.
-- They can be used as text or be rendered as images.
-- Can help improving visual consistency and UI accessibility.
-- Fully backwards compatible, not tied to newer APIs.
-- Reusable in other platforms.
+- Platform agnostic.

 _Great.
 Now, how do I create an icon font,_ you say?
 - You can ask your nearest friendly designer!
 Making an icon font isn't that hard, specially if you already have the assets.